-

 What if I have a Alabama CDL and get a traffic ticket?

 First, notify your employer.
-You have 30 days from the day you receive the ticket.
-If it’s an out-of-state ticket, notify the DPS, too.
+You have exactly 30 days from the day you are convicted.
+This does not apply to parking violations.
+If you were ticketed out of state, and convicted, you'll need to notify the DPS, too.

 Second, understand that while your basic “plead guilty and pay” or “plead not guilty and fight” steps might be the same, your final penalties can be much steeper than those of someone with a regular driver’s license.